wpwoodjr/Stereo-Image-Combiner/README.md

 4. Click "Swap Images" (or press `x`) to change their order, for instance to switch from cross-eyed viewing to parallel viewing of stereo images
 5. Click "Crop Images" to enter crop mode:
    - By default, you'll be in align mode with the images overlaid using inverse grayscale coloring
+   - Click inside the crop box to move the image beneath it
    - Adjust the crop box by dragging its handles
-   - Click inside the crop box to move the image beneath it
    - Click outside to move both images together
-   - Use `Tab` to cycle between selecting the left image, right image, or both
    - Press `a` to toggle between align mode and side-by-side mode
+   - Check `Synchronized Movement` to always move both images together in side-by-side mode
    - Press `h` to toggle horizontal-only movement
    - Use arrow keys for 1-pixel precision movements (hold `Shift` for 5-pixel movements)
+   - Use `Tab` to cycle between selecting the left image, right image, or both
    - Click "Apply Crop" to confirm or "Cancel" to exit crop mode
    - After applying, you may enter crop mode again to continue where you left off
    - Click "Reset Crop" to restore original images